Destinations, The U.K.

 Dickens House Wine Emporium

-It was no surprise that the town pays homage to the famous English writer Charles Dickens who made Rochester popular through his tales.
-So, the Dickens House Wine Emporium is one of the best places to browse.
-It is an independent, family-run wine store that was once an apothecary where Dickens collected his medicine in the 1800s.
-Stepping inside feels like descending back in time, especially when in the cellar.
+So, the Dickens House Wine Emporium is one of the best places to browse, and stepping inside feels like descending back in time, especially when in the cellar.
 A visit here is one of the best things to do in Rochester for literature enthusiasts, history fanatics and wine lovers.

 Dickens House Emporium In Rochester